tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

-Target melee card on an allied recruitment rail is moved to an empty reinforcement zone on an allied reinforcement rail.
+Target melee card on an allied recruitment rail is moved to an empty reinforcement zone attached to an allied fortification.
 The next time a card arrives at that fortification, the attached melee card becomes the target of that card's attack.
 If the attack does not destroy the attached melee card, return it to its original recruitment rail.
 <br>

 ##### ALP.MEL.029